New Sounds Academy

 Happy Halloween readers, we hope you had a spooktacular weekend!
 This month marked a year since our fantastic Music Makes Glasgow celebration, which took place at Drygate in October 2024.
 Featuring student performers, a film premiere, professional artists and DJ’s, a belter of a raffle, a radio panel discussion and workshops galore (breathe!) it was a cracking way to mark 25 years of The Sound Lab.
 Were you there for it?
 Relive the fun in our gallery here.

 October 2025 wasn’t too bad either!
 This month Sound Lab student Elina showed her appreciation for her guitar lessons with Kim, presenting her with this beautiful painting which references Kim’s band Raveloe.
 The strong branches represent the fact that music is now an important part of life for Elina, something that is here to stay, and will last a long time.
 Thank you so much Elina.
+Read on to look back at what we got up to across October, plus a look at what’s coming up this month across The Sound Lab community. |

 Women To The Front